 Enjoy the resources below:

-We also recommend checking out the Vagina Rehab Doctor, Women of Color PFPT Directory, Dr. Catalina Lawsin (sex therapist), North American Menopause Society, pain psychology care at Menda Health, Ehlers-Danlos Society, the Polyvagal Institute, Nancy’s Nook Endometriosis Education, and the International Pelvic Pain Society.
+We also recommend checking out the Vagina Rehab Doctor, Women of Color PFPT Directory, Dr. Catalina Lawsin (sex therapist), North American Menopause Society, pain psychology care at Menda Health, Ehlers-Danlos Society, the Polyvagal Institute, Nancy’s Nook Endometriosis Education, dietician here, and the International Pelvic Pain Society.
 Trauma-informed, anti-racist, somatically trained mental health providers links are here and here.

 Local providers we are fond of: